Luke Mulquiney

 | Own Studio | Contact SCOUT for studio service |

-program at Stella Adler Studio of Acting in New York and has continued working with the top
+Luke Mulquiney is an actor and filmmaker living in Sydney.
+He’s a graduate of the conservatory program at Stella Adler Studio of Acting in New York and has continued working with the top coaches from around the world including Larry Moss, Elizabeth Kemp, Mike Alfreds and Les

 Chantery.